Discover Perth's Best Beaches and Stunning Coastline!

 Marmion Marine Park is a divers paradise off coast of Perth between Burns Beach and Trigg Beach.
 Clear shallow lagoons, reefs and small islands form ledges, caves and swim throughs inhabited by a wonderful array of marine life.
 Trigg Beach and Watermans Bay Beach are a must for surfers, offering the most consistent surf break, particularly over summer.
 Mettams Pool is a favourite spot of snorkelers as it is sheltered with relatively shallow waters.
 See colourful schools of fish and beautiful coral as you explore the underwater life.

 Scarborough Beach is one of Perth's most well-known beaches for surfing, sunbathing and swimming.
 A recent revitalisation of the area has transformed the foreshore, boasting pedestrian promenades, children's playgrounds, art projects, basketball court and exercise equipment, amphitheatre and Sunset Hill – an expansive grassed area for picnicking and playing.
 Scarborough is also home to the only beach side pool in WA, heated for year-round use.

 Other popular beaches include Mullaloo Beach, Whitfords Beach, Pinnaroo Point, Marmion Beach and North Beach.
-For more, check out our Hidden Beaches of the Sunset Coast blog.

 Central Coast Beaches